Giants vs. Cardinals Player Props Betting Odds

 Yastrzemski Stats

-- Mike Yastrzemski has 25 hits with six doubles, five home runs and three walks.
+- Mike Yastrzemski has put up 25 hits with six doubles, five home runs and three walks.
 He has driven in 13 runs.

-- Yastrzemski has picked up a hit in three games in a row.
-During his last five outings he is batting .474 with two doubles, a home run and four RBI.
+- Yastrzemski enters this matchup looking to extend his three-game hit streak.
+In his last five games he is batting .474 with two doubles, a home run and four RBI.

 Yastrzemski Recent Games